Pension fund: how a staggered withdrawal of your money works

 You can break up the progression by staggering withdrawal of pension savings over several years.
 As the amount that is taxed increases, so does the tax rate applied.
 You can break up the progression by withdrawal of pension savings over several years.
 Tax authorities sum up all withdrawals in a given year when calculating the tax on capital payments.
 This means that any potential (partial) capital withdrawal from the pension fund or withdrawal from a vested benefits account with payout of pillar 3a is also added to the annual sum.
 Staggering pay-out helps to reduce the total amount per year.

-Starting position: a single person domiciled in Olten (SO) withdraws CHF 500,000 from the pension fund and an additional CHF 100,000 from pillar 3a.
+Starting position: A single person with no religious affiliation domiciled in Olten (SO) withdraws CHF 500,000 from the pension fund and an additional CHF 100,000 from pillar 3a.

-- Version 2: If there are two pillar 3a accounts (CHF 50,000 each), a person could have the same total amount paid out over two years.
+Version 2: If there are two pillar 3a accounts (CHF 50,000 each), a person could have the same total amount paid out over two years.
 Ideally, both 3a payouts do not fall in the same year as the capital withdrawal from the pension fund that comes due on retirement.
-By optimizing staggered payouts in this way over three years, the tax burden reduced by CHF 4,785.
+By optimizing staggered payouts in this way over three years, the tax burden can be reduced by CHF 4,693.

-Incidentally: Someone who continues to work can even wait until after the statutory retirement age before withdrawing 3a pension funds (women until age 69, and men until age 70).
-Otherwise 3a accounts can already be closed five years before normal retirement (women from age 59, men from age 60).
+Incidentally: Someone who continues to work can wait up to a maximum of five years after the statutory retirement age before withdrawing 3a pension funds.
+Otherwise 3a accounts can already be closed five years before normal retirement (from age 60 also for women, starting from 2024).
 This opens up further opportunities when planning for retirement.

 Tax practice in relation to pension savings is not the same in all cantons.
 For example, not all cantons apply a progressive tax to pension funds when taxing at the canton/municipal level.
 A staggered withdrawal that is too extensive may no longer be accepted by tax authorities.
 Find out in good time from the tax authorities in the canton where you reside.